mshahbazi72/cGANTransfer/README.md

 ```bash
 bash sample_cifar.sh
 ```
-Make sure to adjust the confiduration in sample_ImageNet.sh / sample_cifar.sh according to your experiments.
+Make sure to adjust the configuration in sample_ImageNet.sh / sample_cifar.sh according to your experiments.

 ## 5. Results<a name="Results"></a>